Insulating concrete form: Categorization

-Insulating concrete forms are commonly categorized in two manners.
-Organizations whose first concern relates to the concrete classify them first by the shape of the concrete inside the form.
-Organizations whose first concern relates to the fabrication of the forms classify them first by the characteristics of the forms themselves.
+Insulating concrete forms are commonly categorized in three manners.
+Organizations whose first concern relates to the concrete structure classify them first by the shape of the concrete inside the form.
+Organizations whose first concern relates to the material or fabrication of the forms classify them first by the characteristics of the forms themselves.

 By concrete shape

 Flat Wall System

 For Flat Wall System ICFs, the concrete has the shape of a flat wall of solid reinforced concrete, similar to the shape of a concrete wall constructed using removable forms.

 Grid System

 Screen Grid System

 For Screen Grid System ICFs, the concrete has the shape of the metal in a screen, with horizontal and vertical channels of reinforced concrete separated by areas of solid form material.

 Waffle Grid System

 For Waffle Grid System ICFs, the concrete has the shape of a hybrid between Screen Grid and Flat Wall system concrete, with a grid of thicker reinforced concrete and having thinner concrete in the center areas where a screen grid would have solid ICF material..